LIPS-scheme/lips/docs/docs/lips/extension.md

 ;; ==> "foo \\ bar"
 ```

-With this feature in hand you can implement full string internolation (that will probbaly be part of
+With this feature in hand you can implement full string interpolation (that will probbaly be part of
 LIPS Scheme in the future).

 ### Limitations